 There are two ways to plant sunflowers in the garden: starting seeds early indoors or directly sowing.
-Both methods work, and the only advantage to starting plants indoors is early blooms.
+Both methods work, and early blooms are the only advantage to starting plants indoors.

 How to plant sunflowers

-- How to start seedlings indoors: To get a head start on the season you can start seeds indoors in early spring 4-to 6 weeks prior to the last frost day in your region.
+- How to start seedlings indoors: To get a head start on the season, you can sow sunflower seeds indoors in early spring, 4 to 6 weeks before the last frost day in your region.
 Plant seeds in seed trays under grow lights.
 You can also sow seeds directly outdoors after the last frost date.

-- How to Direct Sow: Sow seeds to a depth of 1/2 – 1 inch and space seeds (and or young seedlings) 2-3 feet apart.
-Sunflower seedlings transplant well so long as you do not disturb their roots.
-It’s a good idea to stake taller sunflower varieties to protect them from high winds
+- How to Direct Sow: Sow seeds to a depth of 1/2 – 1 inch and space seeds (or young seedlings) 2-3 feet apart.
+Sunflower seedlings started indoors will transplant well if you do not disturb their roots.
+It’s a good idea to stake taller sunflower varieties to protect them from high winds.

 - Cuttings: You can also propagate sunflowers from cuttings.